-If you must submit a claim to your homeowners carrier, the first priority will be providing prompt notice to your insurance company.
+If you have to submit a claim to your homeowner's insurance company for injuries suffered by someone on your property, the first priority will be providing prompt notice to your insurance company.
 Typically, homeowners policies require that notice be provided as soon as reasonably possible.
 This means that any form of delay might be used by your insurance company to stall payment or to justify refusing to cover the claim.
-While you are a customer of your insurance company, your insurer has strong financial incentives to use any plausible excuse to deny your claim.

 - The name of the insured and the policy number